 Referral fees are meant to encourage lawyers who have no knowledge in a field of law, to refer a case to a lawyer who has more knowledge/experience/knowledge in that particular field.
 The practice of referral fees has existed for years.

 Our law firm practices exclusively in the field of personal injury law.
 So, if we had a client who wanted us to handle a real estate closing, we would politely decline, and refer the file along to a proper real estate lawyer.
 We could ask the real estate lawyer for a referral fee, and if the real estate lawyer agreed, s/he would pay us.
 That’s allowed by the Law Society.

 Referral fees also exist so that clients can get representation in geographic areas which have few lawyers, to get the specific representation they need.
 In smaller communities, there may be one general practitioner lawyer who does wills, estates, business law.
 That lawyer may NOT have experience handling complicated personal injury matters.
-That general practitioner is allowed to seek a referral fee for a personal injury matter which s/he may refer to Goldfinger Personal Injury Law; a law firm with more knowledge in personal injury and which has the ability and resources to service a client in a remote geographic area.
+That general practitioner is allowed to seek a referral fee for a personal injury matter which s/he may refer to Goldfinger Injury Lawyers; a law firm with more knowledge in personal injury and which has the ability and resources to service a client in a remote geographic area.

 Here’s are some concerns I have when a referral is made on by a lawyer, paralegal, or non lawyer on behalf of a client, without their knowledge or permission: